vitorlz/TorxEngine/README.md

 You can also create a new empty project.
 However, this is not advised yet as new project creation is a work in progress.

 ## Controls
-The editor camera's controls are very similar to Blender's:
+The editor camera controls are very similar to Blender's:
 <table>
   <tr>
     <th>Control</th>